Linyoa/Enhanced-Training-Mode/readme.md

 	- Airdodge - Airdodges every other frame.
 	- Jump - Jumps every other frame.
 	- Down-B - The CPU will use down special every other frame.
 Useful when combined with down special like rest or pokemon change.
 	- Up-B OOS - The CPU will hold shield.
-After a hit connects on shield, the CPU will immediately Up-B out of shield.
-NOTE: Patch 2.0 removed this option select.
-Will be added back in soon.
+After a hit connects on shield

 - Input Recording - Press D-Pad down to start recording inputs (for up to 400 frames.
 Press D-pad down again to stop recording inputs.
 - Input Playback - Press D-Pad Up to start playing recorded inputs.
 Input loops on completion.

+# Advanced Mode

+In advanced mode, DI and Escape options are only triggered on hit, rather than immedietly.
+Additionally, the following options are enabled:

+- OOS Options (D-Pad Right + L)
+	- Up-B OOS - The CPU will hold shield.
+After a hit connects on shield, it will immedietly up-B OOS
+	- Up-Smash OOS - The CPU will hold shield.
+After a hit connects on shield, it will immedietly up-smash OOS
+	- Grab OOS - The CPU will hold shield.
+After a hit connects on shield, it will immedietly grab OOS
+	- Nair OOS - The CPU will hold shield.
+After a hit connects on shield, it will immedietly nair OOS

 # Updating
 You can always find the most recent version of the Enhanced Training Mod hex on my twitter (@Linyoa) or on my GitHub (https://github.com/Linyoa/Enhanced-Training-Mode).
 Once you’ve downloaded the hex file, you can load it onto your adapter with a tool like Xloader (http://xloader.russemotto.com/).
 First, pop the lid off your adapter, and plug it into your pc with a mini-usb cable.
 Then, simply open Xloader, select the hex file you downloaded,  and then select Duemilanove/Nano(ATmega328) as the device, and make sure you're using the correct COM port (it should be the one that shows up when you plug your board's USB cable in).
 Leave all other options default, then press upload.